OracleChain/EosProxyServer/README.md

 >`public static final String eosPrivateKeyVip = "tx_private_key";`

-We use eosAccount/eosPrivateKey to create free account or push action, as long as the account have tokens to do it.
+We use eosAccount/eosPrivateKey to create free account(fixed Ram/Bandwidth) or push action, as long as the account have tokens to do it.

-Meanwhile, the eosAccountVip/eosPrivateKeyVip would have sufficent EOS to create vip accounts, but it have to be verified in RPC call with an invite code or server ticket(key-value in redis in this case).
+Meanwhile, the eosAccountVip/eosPrivateKeyVip would have sufficent EOS to create vip accounts(with flexible Ram/Bandwidth), but it have to be verified in RPC call with an invite code or server ticket(key-value in redis in this case).

 7. Run it.